WizzyGeek/scaley/README.md

 ## Components

-Scaley uses an Optimiser to allocate cloud resources with AI load forecasting used to figure out the future optimal allocations
+Scaley uses an Optimiser to allocate cloud resources based on data such as latency and cost ~and AI load forecasting can be used to figure out the future optimal allocations~

 ## Acknowledgment